Stabilizing randomized GMRES through flexible GMRES: Conclusions and future work

+While more work is needed to fully understand and justify why using $t=0$ as the truncation parameter in our method leads to fast serial runtime, the resulting method may also be advantageous in view of other computational considerations.
+Most notably, as is also mentioned, e.g., in \cite{brown2025inner}, avoiding inner products as much as possible can be beneficial when solving problems with mixed precision and for parallel computing.
+Requiring less fine-grained communication for orthogonalization means, for example, that one may consider precomputing a few matrix powers $A,A^2,\ldots\,$ explicitly and applying these in parallel to compute the inner sGMRES basis (and its sketches) faster.
+If $A$ is sufficiently sparse with matrix powers that do not fill-in too quickly, this may indeed be a viable route to higher parallelism.

-For the non-preconditioned problems in Figure~\ref{fig:naca} (right) and Figure~\ref{fig:ml_geer} (right), the number of outer FGMRES iterations~$m$ gets rather large (for $t=0$, up to $m=227$ and $m=257$, respectively).
+Finally, we recall that for the \texttt{ML\_Geer} problem in Figure~\ref{fig:ml_geer}, the number of outer FGMRES iterations~$m$ gets rather large (for $t=0$, $m$ increases to $137$ and $257$, respectively).
 In this regime, the increasing orthogonalization cost for the FGMRES basis~$V_m$ becomes noticeable.
 One obvious solution would be to restart the outer FGMRES loop.
-However, as we have seen in previous experiments (see, e.g., Figure~\ref{fig:stokes_k500_t2_res}), restarting may lead to stagnation or significant delay in convergence.
+However, as we have seen in previous experiments (see, e.g., Figure~\ref{fig:stokes_t2_res}), restarting may lead to stagnation or significant delay in convergence.
 It might therefore be desirable not to restart, but instead to reduce the arithmetic cost of the FGMRES iteration.
-One possible approach is to run the outer FGMRES iteration only up to a limited basis size $m_\mathrm{max}$, and then to interprete the resulting method as a preconditioner $M_j$ for a higher-level FGMRES loop.
+One possible approach is to run the outer FGMRES iteration only up to a limited basis size $m_\mathrm{max}$, and then to interpret the resulting method as a preconditioner $M_j$ for a higher-level FGMRES loop.
 This process may be recursively applied, leading to a ``multi-level FGMRES method''.

-Another approach is to run FGMRES with a truncated Arnoldi orthogonalization procedure.
-This would compute a non-orthogonal Arnoldi-like decomposition $A Z_m = V_{m+1} \underline{H_m}$, but the FGMRES coefficient vector $y_m$ could still be approximated by minimizing the sketched residual

-The solution is $y_m := (SAZ_m)^\dagger (S r_0)$ and its computation only requires the sketches $SA Z_m$ and $Sr_0$.
-This method could be called ``sFGMRES-sGMRES,'' with the outer sFGMRES iteration terminated when the dimension or condition number of $S A Z_m$ becomes too large.
-Again, this sFGMRES-sGMRES solver could be used recursively as a preconditioner for a higher-level (s)FGMRES loop, and so on.
+We hope to explore these ideas in future work.